Stella Assange: Work for Julian Assange

-On October 10, 2022, Stella and thousands of others locked arms in a human chain around the Parliament of the United Kingdom to demand Julian Assange's freedom and the cessation of any extradition attempts.
+On 10 October 2022, Stella and thousands of others locked arms in a human chain around the Parliament of the United Kingdom to demand Julian Assange's freedom and the cessation of any extradition attempts.

-In 2023, Stella met the Pope and discussed her husband's situation.
+In 2023, Stella discussed her husband's situation with Pope Francis.
+On 24 June 2024, she released a statement saying that Julian Assange would be set free.

-On June 24, 2024, Stella released a statement saying that Julian Assange would be set free.
+In addition to her work on her husband's behalf, Stella Assange has authored a number of articles for the magazine New Internationalist.

 Personal life and marriage

 In 2015, Stella began a relationship with Julian Assange.
 During Julian's seven-year period of political asylum in the Ecuadorian Embassy in London, the couple conceived two children, who were born in 2017 and 2019.
-Tracy Somerset, Duchess of Beaufort and the rapper M.I.A. are the children's godmothers.
-On March 23, 2022, Stella and Julian were married in a ceremony in Belmarsh Prison.
+The children's godmothers are the rapper M.I.A. and Tracy Somerset, Duchess of Beaufort.
+On 23 March 2022, Stella and Julian were married in a ceremony in Belmarsh Prison.